GoogleContainerTools/kpt-functions-sdk/docs/develop-quickstart.md

    git diff $EXAMPLE_CONFIGS
    ```

-1. Try modifying the function in `src/label_namespace.ts` to perform other operations on `example-configs`.
+4. Try modifying the function in `src/label_namespace.ts` to perform other operations on `example-configs`, then repeat steps 2 and 3.

 You can take a look at [these example functions][demo-funcs] for inspiration.

 ## Next Steps